Electronic heat tunneling between two metals beyond the WKB approximation: Beyond the standard approach

 For large $d$, both the LDA and TFA barriers tend to a square step potential (corresponding to a large $\beta$).
 For $d<1$~nm, the barrier maxima of LDA and TFA potentials decrease with distance.
 The LDA barrier can take some negative values, but this effect is not as pronounced as in the Friedel oscillations of the electronic density due to the exchange-correlation contribution~\cite{lang70}.

 The dependence of the GG fitting parameters with respect to the distance is shown in Fig.~\ref{fig:alphabetau}.

-Close to contact, LDA barrier gets significantly more Gaussian $\beta\lesssim 3$ or even close to a Laplace distribution $1<\beta< 2$.
-The LDA value for the barrier height $u_0$ (in relative units with respect to $E_{\rm F}$) is below the Fermi level for gap distances smaller than about 3~\AA{}, which could be interpreted as contact since most electrons are no longer tunneling and are actually delocalized between the two bodies.
+Close to contact, the LDA barrier gets significantly more Gaussian $\beta\lesssim 3$ or even close to a Laplace distribution $1<\beta< 2$.
+The LDA value for the barrier height $u_0$ (in relative units with respect to $E_{\rm F}$) is below the Fermi level for gap distances smaller than about 3~\AA{}, which could be interpreted as contact since most electrons are no longer tunneling and are actually delocalized between the two bodies, meaning that in this case the work function is not properly defined.
 We have verified that the value of $u_0$ for the LDA barrier for gaps larger than 1 nm already coincides with the expected theoretical value for the jellium work function for gold~\cite{chenSTM} for a single surface, which is lower than the experimental value by 3 to 4\,eV.
 Conversely, the asymptotic value of $u_0$ for the TFA barrier overestimates the barrier height by the same amount and shows a much slower convergence (see the inset of Fig.~\ref{fig:alphabetau}).
+In this scenario an estimate for the work function can be obtained by employing again the relation discussed above $W=E_{\rm F}(u_0-1)$.
 The sharp decrease in the height of the TFA barrier close to contact is comparable to the apparent barrier height that is found in experiments, where the height remains constant when reducing the distance up to a couple of \AA{}~\cite{chenSTM}.
 The scale factor $\alpha$ does not vary much but close to contact diverges indicating delocalization and larger penetration of the effective potential into the metal.